Rattray Marsh Conservation Area: Settlement

 The area was inhabited by the Mississauga people of the Wendake-Niowentsïo territory before the settlers arrived.
 A treaty was signed between the Mississauga people and new settlers in 1805 for land from Etobicoke creek to Burlington Bay and other areas reaching up to the north of Dundas street.
 In 1806, the land settlements started on various lots on the land.
-In 1851, the land including the marsh was sold to Mr. Thomas Slade.
+In 1851, the land including the marsh was sold to Thomas Slade.
 After his death, the property was in the hands of the National Trust for sale.
-In 1961, Mr. Harris H. Fudger purchased some of the land upon which he built his mansion overlooking the marsh and the property was named Barrymede Farm.
+In 1861, Harris H. Fudger purchased some of the land upon which he built his mansion overlooking the marsh and the property was named Barrymede Farm.
 The farm produced strawberries, raspberries, apples, pears, cherries, asparagus, and other vegetables.
-After the death of Mr Fudger, the National Trust sold the property to Major James Rattray in 1945.
+After the death of Fudger, the National Trust sold the property to James Rattray in 1945.
 Rattray permitted local residents to swim on his beach, walk along the edge of the lake, and also invited his bird-watcher friends to pursue their hobby.
 When Rattray died in 1969, a long struggle for the preservation of the Marsh began.
-Mr Frank Burton, the caretaker of Rattray estate, indicated that his late employer Major Rattray wished for the estate to be preserved intact.
+Frank Burton, the caretaker of Rattray estate, said that his late employer Rattray had wanted the estate to be preserved intact.